baleethai/nova-permissions/readme.md

 ### Create a Model Policy

-You can extend `Eminiarts\NovaPermissions\Policies\Policy` and have a very clean Model Policy that works with Nova.
+You can extend `Baleethai\NovaPermissions\Policies\Policy` and have a very clean Model Policy that works with Nova.

 For Example: Create a new Contact Policy with `php artisan make:policy ContactPolicy` with the following code: